ManelCG/brainfuck_interpreter/README.md

 # Brainfuck Interpreter

-Brainfuck is an esoteric programming language containing only 8 simple commands, each of them being one single digit:
+Brainfuck is an esoteric programming language containing only 8 simple commands, each of them being one single character:

 < > + - \[ \] . ,

+As well as a data array with a movable pointer, and instruction pointer.

 This is why it's a good choice for amateur interpreter or compiler programmers to try as a challenge, and the reason why I decided to give it a try.